DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 #### Approaches for Coping with Load

-* Vertical scaling: Improving thep performance of a single machine to handle more load.
+* Vertical scaling: Improving the performance of a single machine to handle more load.
 * Horizontal Scaling: Distributing the load across multiple machines.

 Good architecture usually uses a combination of the two.
 (NOTE: I have previously had an intuition toward Horizontal Scaling, this is not always the best approach.
-Consider a lot of very small VM's compared to one or 2 more powerful machines that could do the same load.
+Consider a lot of very small VM's compared to one or two more powerful machines that could do the same load.
 A good balance between the two is needed)

 There can be manual or elastic scaling.